invokelabs/objc.docs.invokernd.com/content/testing/index.md

 ## Step 2: Uploading your build to SauceLabs

 You will need a valid SauceLabs account for this.
 Invoke Labs should have one in which cause you should be using that `ClientID` and `ClientSecret`.
-For the remiander of these instructions I will assume your `ClientID` is `InvokeLabs`, your `ClientSecret` is `AAAA-AAAA-AAAA-AAAA`, and your app is called `YOURAPP.app`
+For the remainder of these instructions I will assume your `ClientID` is `InvokeLabs`, your `ClientSecret` is `AAAA-AAAA-AAAA-AAAA`, and your app is called `YOURAPP.app`

 1. Locate `.app.zip` build of you app from Setp 1 that you want to run tests against.
 From the command line modify and run the following: `curl -u InvokeLabs:AAAA-AAAA-AAAA-AAAA -X POST "http://saucelabs.com/rest/v1/storage/InvokeLabs/YOUR-APP.app.zip?overwrite=true" -H "Content-Type: application/octet-stream" --data-binary @/Users/wherever/you/saved/the/file/probably/in/build/Release-iphonesimulator/YOURAPP.app.zip`

 2. You should get a JSON response in the command line to confirm that they have received the file and that it has content, etc.

-**note:** This is temporary storage and files are removed after 24hours.
-Also note, that the `@` is crucial, if drop it, you do not recieve an error but the actual file does not make its way to SauceLabs and you will be unhappy with yourself.
+**note:** This is temporary storage and files are removed after 24 hours.
+Also note, that the `@` is crucial, if drop it, you do not receive an error but the actual file does not make its way to SauceLabs and you will be unhappy with yourself.

 ## Step 3: Creating a Test with the framework of your choice for Appium